skrollme/homebridge-philipstv-x/README.md

 # homebridge-philipstv-X
 Homebridge module for Philips TV (with JointSpace enabled)

+**Hint:** If you are looking for a homebridge-plugin which supports 2018 philips models checkout [this plugin's fork](https://github.com/jebabin/homebridge-philipstv-enhanced) by [jebabin](https://github.com/jebabin).

 # Description

 This plugin is basically a modification of homebridge-http.